ANSSI-FR/rust-guide/src/en/standard.md

 <div class="reco" id="LANG-SYNC-TRAITS" type="Rule" title="Justify `Send` and `Sync` implementation">

-In a Rust secure development, the manual implementation of the `Send` and `Sync` traits must be avoided and, if necessary, must be justified, documented and peer-reviewed.
+In a Rust secure development, the manual implementation of the `Send` and `Sync` traits should be avoided and, if necessary, must be justified and documented.

 </div>